 Here’s how you can get started:

-This is the most basic but essential step towards a successful automated solution.
+This is the most basic but essential step toward a successful automated solution.

 Build a committee with all the essential internal stakeholders who have expertise in warehouse performance and challenges.
 Include all those who understand existing technology gaps.